SNAPSHOT-India stocks, bonds, rupee, swap, call at 0755 GMT

 -------------------------------------

-The benchmark five-year rate flat at 6.79 percent and the one-year rate steady at 7.51 percent.
+The benchmark five-year rate down 9 bps at 6.81 percent and the one-year rate falls 7 bps to 7.46 percent, on expectations of further easing.

 CALL MONEY